github/codeql/change-notes/1.25/analysis-csharp.md

   have type parameters.
 This means that non-generic nested types inside construced types, such as `A<int>.B`, no longer are considered unbound generics.
 (Such nested types do, however, still have relevant `.getSourceDeclaration()`s, for example `A<>.B`.)
-* The data-flow library has been improved, which affects and improves most security queries.
+* The data-flow library has been improved, which affects most security queries by potentially adding more results.
 Flow through methods now takes nested field reads/writes into account.
   For example, the library is able to track flow from `"taint"` to `Sink()` via the method `GetF2F1()` in
   ```csharp
   class C1
   {